PeterHavwood/Pangu-Working-Environment/README.md

 ## Further Expand
 * Add a python program only to plot the resuls.
-* Add more plot functions
+* Add more plot functions.
-* Fix any bug
+* Fix any bug.